-* Patrick Maselis (Belgium) reaches the world’s most remote and dangerous areas by private jet and at the same time greets local leaders with a tuxedo as traveling president of the Royal Philatelic Society.
+* Patrick Maselis (Belgium) reaches the world’s most remote and dangerous areas by jet and at the same time greets local leaders with a tuxedo as traveling president of the Royal Philatelic Society.

 * Jorge Weidinger (Germany) randomly meets heads of state or billionaires at clubs, hotels & restaurants and gets invited by them, just because of his unique personality.

 * Jack Goldstein (Colombia) operates his own Hotel “Lancaster House” in Bogota, provides a gathering point for top travelers, and arranges meetings with interesting locals.

 * Mads Brügger (Denmark) moves at ease in the most difficult places and uses Indiana Jones boots, colonial jackets and diplomatic passports to deeply enter West Africa’s corrupted world of “government business diplomacy” in his brilliant movie “The Ambassador”.